seoagentur-hamburg/evolution-framework/readme.txt

 == Copyright ==

-Evolution WordPress Theme, Copyright 2017 Andreas Hecht Evolution is distributed under the terms of the GNU GPL
+Evolution Framework WordPress Theme, Copyright 2017 Andreas Hecht Evolution is distributed under the terms of the GNU GPL

 Evolution is based on Underscores